Naohiro2g/minecraft_remote_unity/README.md

 2. Open the scene named "send demo"
 3. Run the scene to see how it works.

-You will see some cubes, pyramids, or coluns built in the scene.
+You will see some cubes, pyramids, or columns built in the scene.

 [<img src="./images/send_receive_demo_unity.png" width="320">](.images/send_receive_demo_unity.png)